aralap/QuickVar/README.md

 ```
 Installing in editable mode exposes the `quickvar`, `quickvar-install`, and `quickvar-align` commands on your PATH.
 You can also run the modules directly (as shown below) without installing.

-**Note:** All dependencies including `pysradb` are automatically installed in the Micromamba environment when you run `python -m quickvar.install`.
+**Note:** All dependencies are automatically installed in the Micromamba environment when you run `python -m quickvar.install`.
+BioProject/SRA functionality uses Python's standard library only (no extra dependencies needed).

 ### 1. Install QuickVar Dependencies